patrick-crawford/WEB422-Backup/policies-standards.md

 ### Tests

-We have planned six (6) tests during the term.
+We have planned six (6) tests during the term, each worth 10% of your final course grade.

 The duration of each test will range from 30 to 35 minutes.
-Each test will be worth 10% of your final course grade.
-The total value of all tests will be 50%.
+Each test will be available on My.Seneca for 24 hours on the day discussed with your professor.

 If you miss a test, there is no opportunity to do a replacement test.
 However, absence due to illness or other reasons happen occasionally.
 As a result, you can miss up to one (1) test, without suffering the loss of grades.

 The effect of this policy will be extended to all students.
-At the end of the course, your lowest test result will be discarded, leaving your best five results.
+At the end of the course, your lowest test result will be discarded, leaving your best five results for a total of 50% of your final grade.

 ### Assignments